FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

 Require user marie
 ```

-More information can be found in [Apache documentation](http://httpd.apache.org/docs/trunk/howto/auth.html#gettingitworking).
+More information can be found in the [Apache documentation](http://httpd.apache.org/docs/trunk/howto/auth.html#gettingitworking).

 # Subscription management